AryanChawla1/10man/README.md

 Current Issues:

 - The K values are not perfect and need further calibration
+- Bot lane is considered seperately for bot and support, they might need to be considered as both seperate and as a lane, solely as a lane, or as it is now

 ## Post Game

 ### Winning lane

 Who wins lane will be decided by the gold difference at 15 minutes.
-Within 500 gold difference is considered equal, however any more will be considered a win or lose.
-This is a little weird for junglers, we will see how it goes.
+A linear equation between -1000 and 1000 determines a state between 0 (lose) and 1 (win).

-### Updating (IN PROGRESS)
+### Updating

-After the game, the elo needs to be updated cleanly.
-Looking for suggestions! the lane stats at 15 minutes (the program can decide it or maybe the lane result can be provided), game results (win or loss), and teams (just in case they are different then what was outputted) should be provided.
-JSON needs to be updated
+The tool will take the the information and update the elo.
+After which, the player is updated with the new elo and games played increasing by 1.
+The new elo is applied after the calculations as to not effect it.